 - A written procedure (Safety Procedure/Work Instruction), setting out how the system/job is to operate and clearly defining who may authorise jobs and who is responsible for specifying and implementing the necessary precautions

-- A method of informing the persons carrying out the work of the exact identity, location, nature and extent of the job, the hazards involved and the precautions to be taken, and
+- A method of informing the persons carrying out the work of the exact identity, location, nature and duration of the job, the hazards involved and the precautions to be taken

 - A system for ensuring the safe hand-back of the workplace after the job is completed and, in the case of confined space entry, after the space is vacated (HSA, 2020).